mradulovic988/custom-conditions-for-woocommerce/readme.txt

 === 🔝 CODING STANDARDS 🔝 ===

-WC Conditions is coded with modern PHP, JavaScript and WordPress standards in mind.
+Custom Conditions For WooCommerce is coded with modern PHP, JavaScript and WordPress standards in mind.
 It’s fully OOP coded.
-WC Conditions has your website performance in mind -  every script and style is minified and loaded conditionally.
+Custom Conditions For WooCommerce has your website performance in mind -  every script and style is minified and loaded conditionally.

 == Installation ==

 = Default Method =
 * Go to Settings > Plugins in your administrator panel.
 * Click `Add New`
-* Search for WC Conditions
+* Search for Custom Conditions For WooCommerce
 * Click install.*

 = Easy Method =